 During the years ended December 31, 1997 and January 1, 1999, the Company incurred significant losses and experienced substantial negative cash flow.
-PIA had net losses of \$15.1 million for the fiscal year ended 1997 and \$4.3 million for fiscal year 1998.
+PIA had net losses of \$15.1 million for the fiscal year ended 1997, \$4.3 million for fiscal year 1998.
+The Company expects to have further losses for the first quarter of fiscal 1999.
+As noted, the Company has entered into a merger agreement with SPAR Group.
+If the merger is not completed, the Company will be required to significantly reduce its operating costs to minimize the effects of further reductions in revenues and operating losses.
+PIA cannot guarantee that it will not sustain further losses or that it will operate profitably in the future.
 Losses in 1997 were primarily caused by margin reductions from the loss of shared service clients, inefficiencies in field labor execution, poor pricing decisions for some client contracts and higher business unit overhead costs.
 The recognition of \$5.4 million in restructuring and other charges was also responsible for the losses.
 Losses in 1998 primarily were caused by margin reductions and from a decline in revenues due to loss of shared service clients and completion of dedicated projects.
-The Company expects to have further losses for the first quarter of fiscal 1999.
-As noted in Recent Transaction, the Company has entered into a merger agreement with SPAR Group.
-Should this merger not be completed, the Company will be required to significantly reduce its operating costs to minimize the effects of further reductions in revenues and operating losses.
-PIA cannot guarantee that it will not sustain further losses.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Overview."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations."